-RECA Overview Established in 1995, The Real Estate Council of Alberta (RECA) is an independent, non-government agency, responsible for governing real estate, mortgage broker, and real estate appraisal professionals under the Real Estate Act of Alberta.
+RECA Overview Established in 1995, The Real Estate Council of Alberta (RECA) is an independent, non-government agency, responsible for regulating real estate, mortgage broker, and real estate appraisal professionals under the Real Estate Act of Alberta.

 Mandate RECA is mandated to protect consumers and to provide services that enhance and improve the industry and the business of industry members.